-This video contains the actual, uncut 16MM footage that was filmed by a crewman who served aboard Aspro during WWII.
-The footage, both color, and B&W cover his time aboard, which was during the 5th, 6th, and 7th war patrols.
+This video download contains the actual, uncut 16MM footage filmed by a crewman who served aboard Aspro during WWII.
+The footage, both color and B&W, cover his time aboard, which was during the 5th, 6th, and 7th war patrols.
 Converted to digital with an HD camera.

 A fantastic look into life aboard a WWII submarine at war. -Very unique, never before seen footage-

-B&W scenes include great shots inside the boat, and of many of her crew.
-Also includes great shots of the deck underway and the sail with lookouts.
+B&W scenes include great shots inside the boat and of many of her crew.
+It also includes great shots of the deck underway and the sail with lookouts.

 A great sequence of an aviator being rescued.
 He appears to be pretty happy!!

-Scenes of target practice with all guns (including rifles and pistols), including shooting at a very large sunfish.
+There are scenes of target practice with all guns (including rifles and pistols), including shooting at a huge sunfish.
 Later, they are trying to explode a floating mine.

-Ends with the boat pulling up to a dock (I do not know where), and Navy Brass coming aboard.
+It ends with the boat pulling up to a dock (I do not know where) and Navy Brass coming aboard.

 Simply put, this is pretty cool footage.
 I mean 16mm home movies from a WWII submarine at war.
 How cool is that??!!!